 Research profile

-Research projects at Prof. Yelle's Chair deal with the history of political secularism, the history of the concepts of secularization and religion, as well as the role of religion in the Anthropocene, among other topics.
+Research projects at Prof. Yelle's chair deal with the history of political secularism, the history of the concepts of secularization and religion, as well as the role of religion in the Anthropocene, among other topics.
 Research is carried out in several forms, among them doctoral theses and habilitations.

-Current PhD projects
+Ongoing PhD projects

 Completed PhD theses